reactchartjs/react-chartjs-2/website/docs/chartjs-v2.md

 ---
 slug: /docs/chartjs-v2
-description: Using this library with Chart.js v2
+description: Using react-chartjs-2 with Chart.js v2
 ---

 # Using with Chart.js v2